Zrylx/Zrylx/README.md

 - 🛠️ Learning new things one line of code at a time!

 ## 🌌 **About Me**
 - 💖 I love building 100% free and open-source software for the community.
 Why?
-Because great ideas grow better with collaboration!
+Because I love helping people and also great ideas grow better with collaboration!
 - ✨ Open to feedback, suggestions, and creative ideas to make my projects even better.
 - 🌍 My mission: Build things that **everyone** can use and enjoy - no limitations attached!